 1) Eat once every 4 hours in your waking hours.
 Not in between.
 The gastric emptying time is 4 hours.
-Shorter gap between eating, challenges the stomach to deal with a fresh food and a partially digested food together.
+The shorter gap between eating challenges the stomach to deal with a fresh food and a partially digested food together.

 2) Chew each morsel well.
 Stomach has no teeth 🙂 The total onus of pulverizing the meal is on the buccal cavity.

 3) Eat at the same time every day.
 Rhythm governs everything in nature, be it seasons or planetary movements.
 This way the entry of the food into the gut and pouring of digestive juices will be in tandem.